olga-demidko/documentation/docs/user-guide/scans/templates/overview.md

 ![scan-profile-new](media/scan-profiles-05.png ':size=45%')

-Now fill in the your desired settings:
+Now fill in your desired settings:

 1. Give the Template a name.
 2. (optional) Give your Template a description.